lando/lando/docs/help/2020-changelog.md

 * Fixed bug causing `stdin` to not be read correctly for some tooling commands eg `lando drush sql-cli < dump.sql` [#1918](https://github.com/lando/lando/pull/1918)
 * Fixed regression in `db-import` causing tables to not be dropped correctly
 * Improved performance of user permisson `host:container` mapping
+* Improved `lando ssh` so that it now uses the first defined service as the default if `appserver` does not exist

 ## v3.0.4 - [May 31, 2020](https://github.com/lando/lando/releases/tag/v3.0.4)